robol/python-overleaf-git-unipi/docs/auth.rst

     - find the cookie manager (e.g. in most browsers, this is under the *"storage"* tab, in the "cookies" section),
-    - find a cookie named ``overleaf.sid``, and copy to your clipboard its *value* field (it should look like a long hash, containing alphanumeric caracters and special ones),
+    - find a cookie named ``overleaf.sid``, and copy to your clipboard its *value* field (it should look like a long hash starting with ``s%3A``, containing alphanumeric caracters and special ones),
     - finaly, attempt to connect with the intended ``slatex`` command, specifying the ``cookie`` option as the authentication method, and using the value of the cookie as the password.